 Take the Seward Highway (Alaska Highway 1) south of Anchorage, traveling about six miles beyond Potter Marsh on the southern edge of the city.
 There is a large, paved parking lot about seven tenths of a mile south of Milepost 109.
 This unmarked parking area serves the Rainbow trailhead.

-At the top of this, you'll encounter a distinct subsidiary summit, Point 2900.
-From here, a trail heads off to the right along the 2900-foot contour.
+At the top of this rocky section, you'll encounter a distinct subsidiary summit, Point 2900.
+From here, a trail heads off to the right, running level along the 2900-foot contour.
 Walk this for five or ten minutes till open scree slopes lead to the north ridge.
 Once on the ridge, walk back to the south along the ridge crest to the summit.
 Total distance to the top is 2.5 miles, with an average grade of about 28%.
 Clicking on the small picture at left shows the route traced onto a photograph, as seen from the trailhead parking.

-Trying to link to the McHugh Lake trail via the north flank of Rainbow is not recommended due to heavy brush.
+N Face: Trying to link to the McHugh Lake trail via the north flank of Rainbow, without going NE to the pass, is not practical due to heavy brush.